 These guidelines assume you've made constructive changes to your preparations to avoid previous mistakes and correct habits that did not set you up for success.

-Your foundation is mostly solid.
+If you scored 180+, your Step 1 foundation is mostly solid.
 Depending on your target score, you will likely need an additional 2-4 weeks of dedicated study.

-What Scores Specialties Look For
+What Step 1 Scores Specialties Look For

-For example, if you look at the NRMP's Chart 6 for US Allopathic applicants3, you can see ranges of Step 1 scores by specialty — both by those of accepted applicants and those who were not accepted:
+For example, if you look at the NRMP's Chart 6 for US Allopathic applicants3, you can see ranges of Step 1 scores by specialty — both by those of accepted applicants and those who were not accepted.

 Remember What You Are Fighting For